 Every Harry Potter Movie Ranked From Worst to Best

 As Warner Bros. takes us back to the wizarding world this weekend with the release of Fantastic Beasts and Where to Find Them, I thought it be fun to rank all eight Harry Potter films from worst to best.
 There will be a SPOILER ALERT in place for the following rankings so tread lightly.
-For the record, I enjoy all these movies to some degree so just because the movie is lower on my list does not mean I don’t like it.

 #8: Harry Potter and the Sorcerer’s Stone (2001)

 I give the Sorcerer’s Stone a ton of credit for creating the universe that is Harry Potter.
 It does a great job of introducing you to all the intricacies that J.K.
 Rowling created when she first wrote the book.
 The thing that holds it back (and has it ranked in the last spot on the list) is that it is largely focused towards kids and the actors involved have yet to mature yet at their craft.
 I still really enjoy the third act, however, especially the reveal of Voldemort on the back of Professor Quirrell’s head.

 #7: Harry Potter and the Deathly Hallows Part 1 (2010)